 PTSD Care for Adults

-TRAUMA-INFORMED, EVIDENCE-BASED CARE
+TRAUMA-INFORMED, EVIDENCE-BASED CARE IN MICHIGAN AND PENNSYLVANIA

 Illustration of a woman with her eyes closed, head tilted downward, and hand raised in a calming gesture, connected to a large, open head with scribbles inside representing confusion or stress.